eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 Prerequisites

 To complete the flows described below you need to download the iOS app into your device.
-You can download it from TestFlight [here](https://install.appcenter.ms/orgs/eu-digital-identity-wallet/apps/EUDI-Reference-iOS-Dev).
+You can download it from TestFlight (need to add you to the testing team first).
 - Android:
   Minimum device requirements

   API level 26 or newer.

 To complete the flows described below you need to download the app.
-You can download it from Firebase [here](https://install.appcenter.ms/orgs/eu-digital-identity-wallet/apps/EUDI-Reference-Android-Dev).
+You can download it from Firebase (need to add you to the testing team first).

 After downloading, you can drag and drop it inside the device that created before on android studio or let automated tests install them automatically.
 Some of the tests need to install the app from scratch for this reason the executable files of the app should be also exist in \src\test\resources\app folder with the name androidApp.apk and iosApp.ipa